fio¶

 Running fio¶

 We define a total of 6 fio jobfiles.
 These jobfiles measure reading and writing latency, random access IOPS, and sequential throughput.
 The jobfiles maximize IOPS and throughput when the NVMe is local.
-Then, we run all 6 jobfiles with the following NVMe placements:
+Then, we run all 6 jobfiles with the 4 following NVMe placements: Local baseline, Device lending, NVMe-oF (SPDK), and NVMe-oF (kernel).

 We execute each job with the following arguments: